Lupus Fatigue: Causes, Treatment and Managing Expectations

 What are the causes and symptoms of lupus fatigue?

-Ellen Greenlaw of WebMD states that “experts aren’t exactly sure what causes the fatigue of lupus.”
-You may actually be your own best expert in understanding what completely wipes you out, though having an idea about what affects your energy level may not make it that much easier to find a solution on your own.
+Each individual may be their own best expert in understanding what completely wipes them out, however that may not make it that much easier to find a solution.
 Experts speculate that certain medications or even overlap diseases such as fibromyalgia, anemia, kidney issues, or depression can be the cause of fatigue.
 Ahn and Ramsey-Goldman refer to studies that indicate how an insufficiency or deficiency of vitamin D may also contribute to feelings of fatigue.

 Lupus fatigue can manifest itself both physically and/or emotionally.
 You may physically feel like your bones and joints are exhausted and worn down from constant pain and inflammation.
 You may feel emotionally fatigued from the stress of having lupus, the difficulties in coping with the changes to your life that a diagnosis brings, or the guilt you may struggle with because your role in your family or at work has drastically changed.
 All of this can understandably cause a significant amount of anxiety and depression.